Connectivity Infrastructure Plan

 Dear Sirs Magnets are used extensively by High Speed Trains in the UK to hold the carriages down to the tracks.
 Such trains are pushed backwards on 50% of their journeys, at120mph, with the power unit at the back, and the carriages at the front still hold down and do not come off the tracks at the many points.
 In europe there are many examples of trains and trams going up long and very steep hills using the same technology.
 It is clear that the required technology exists to run a rail connection to the airport up the incline from the existing lines in Horsforth or Apperley Bridge. it is well understood and available.
 Should this be included in the transport plan and if not why?

-Jim Spencer asked about 3 years ago
+Jim Spencer asked over 3 years ago

 Many thanks for contacting us and sharing your ideas about high-speed and local transit for the future.